-Links to projects, websites, and weirdos.
+Links to projects, websites, and people.

 - The Tao of D&D, by Alexis Smolensk (along with his Patreon-members-only blog The Higher Path.)
 I consider Alexis the world’s foremost practitioner of DMing.
 He has written skillfully and at length on every topic related to running D&D.